 His focus is to create a world class ag-tech company that dramatically improves ag production, uses 100% clean energy, preserves natural resources, fosters education, and enriches communities.

 Lenny is the visionary behind meshing AI, energy capture, hydroponics, water creation, custom ag Analytics, and digital communications that include Cloud storage services.
 This one-of-a-kind "ag tech campus" model has fully-controlled environments and runs independently.
+His innovative, original design and operating enhancements will create "sustainable sustainability" cost-effectively to benefit many.

 Each "ag tech campus" creates fully sustainable food, energy, water (FEW) and messaging enterprises that can be franchised worldwide.
+Each site (campus) can be tailored to local offtake markets to include retail grocery, QSR, C&C stores, livestock and poultry proprietors, etc.

 Lenny supports many diverse causes and groups including Veterans.
 Lenny is an honorably-discharged US Army Veteran himself, KU graduate and former Financial Advisor at Merrill Lynch.
 He held mid-level and senior-level leadership roles within the TV & Radio industry and is astute with advertising, marketing and public relations strategies and tactics to include creative promotions.
 He completed formal accounting, CFP and architectural drawing coursework.
 He has held Series 7, 63, 65, L&H, P&C, GC and real estate licenses for years.